WinterSun-dev/boxer/README.md

 Create cardboard box cut patern and export it to dxf.

 Very limited implementtion.

-(if testing with laser cuttin goes well I migh return to finnish missing fetures)
+(if testing with laser cuttin goes well I migh return to finnish missing features)